1Birdo/Gostress-Enhanced/README.md

 - Go 1.20+ (with module support)
 - OpenSSL (for certificate generation) , Must Change to using Certbot for verified trusted Certs
 - Linux/Unix environment (for full feature support)

+>
+>The proxy setup is optional, and I've included a certificate and private key for convenience.
+>That said, I highly recommend generating your own for proper security.
+You can easily create one using tools like Let's Encrypt, Certbot, or OpenSSL.
+>Some hosting or DNS providers also offer their own certificate solutions if you prefer that route.

+>The proxy acts as a middleman, forwarding encrypted traffic between the bots
+>and the C2 server without decrypting it (simple io.Copy in both directions).

 ### Installation
   ```bash